seth586/guides/FreeNAS/wallets/zap.md

 # cd ~/go/bin
 # ./lndconnect --lnddir=/var/db/lnd --image --host=192.168.84.123
 ```
 A png file will be generated.
-Use WinSCP to download the image to your PC and scan it with the zap app!
+Use WinSCP to download the image (path should be something like this: `/mnt/volume0/iocage/jails/bitcoin/root/root/go/bin`)to your PC and scan it with the zap app!

 [ [<< Back to Extras](https://github.com/seth586/guides/blob/master/FreeNAS/extras.md) ]